pierreozoux/docker-fio/README.md

 ## Network performance

-Evaluate the network performance between pods and ceph cluster.
+Evaluate the network performance between pods and ceph cluster nodes.
 We'll use iperf for that.

 ```